 Contrary to the motto above, I began with philosophy, found my way to computer science, and have returned to a mixture of the two.
-Inspired by Douglas Hofstadter's review [Hofstatder, 1980] of Aaron Sloman's The Computer Revolution in Philosophy [Sloman, 1978], which quoted Sloman to the effect that a philosopher of mind who knew no AI was like a philosopher of physics who knew no quantum mechanics, my philosophical interests in philosophy of mind led me to study AI at SUNY Buffalo with Stuart C. Shapiro.
-This eventually led to a faculty appointment in computer science at Buffalo.
+Inspired by [Hofstatder, 1980], quoting [Sloman, 1978] to the effect that a philosopher of mind who knew no AI was like a philosopher of physics who knew no quantum mechanics,4 my philosophical interests in philosophy of mind led me to study AI at SUNY Buffalo with Stuart C. Shapiro,5 which led to a faculty appointment in computer science there.
 (Along the way, my philosophy colleagues and I at SUNY Fredonia published one of the first introductory logic textbooks to use a computational approach [Schagrin et al., 1985].)

-At Buffalo, I was amazed to discover that my relatively arcane philosophy dissertation on Alexius Meinong was directly relevant to Shapiro's work in AI, providing an intensional semantics for his SNePS semantic-network processing system (see, e.g., [Shapiro and Rapaport, 1987], [Shapiro and Rapaport, 1991]).6 And then I realized that the discovery of quasi-indexicals ('he himself', 'she herself', etc.; [Castañeda, 1966]) by my dissertation advisor, Hector-Neri Castañeda
+I discovered that my relatively arcane philosophy dissertation on Meinong was directly relevant to Shapiro's work in AI, providing an intensional semantics for his SNePS semantic-network processing system [Shapiro and Rapaport, 1987], [Shapiro and Rapaport, 1991].6 And I realized that the discovery of quasi-indexicals ('he himself', 'she herself', etc.) by my dissertation advisor [Castañeda, 1966] could repair a "bug" in the knowledge-representation theory of [Maida and Shapiro, 1982] (see [Rapaport, 1986a]); this work was itself debugged with the help of my doctoral student Janyce M. Wiebe [Rapaport et al., 1997].)

-^{1&}quot;Clicking on the first link in the main text of a Wikipedia article, and then repeating the process for subsequent articles, usually eventually gets you to the Philosophy article.
+1"Clicking on the first link in the main text of a Wikipedia article, and then repeating the process for subsequent articles, usually eventually gets you to the Philosophy article.
 As of May 26, 2011, 94.52% of all articles in Wikipedia lead eventually to the article Philosophy" (http://en.wikipedia.org/wiki/Wikipedia:Getting_to_Philosophy).
 If you begin with "Computer Science", you will end with "Philosophy" (in 12 links).